pm-cui/voltageFaultInjection/README.md

 ### MOFSET
 - No changes to be made as of now.

+### Firmware Analysis
+- Research on the basics of firmware analysis

 ## Future Goals
 - Dump the STM32's memory to terminal using VFI.
-- Currently after looking at the documentation for the STM32:
-  - Boot0 Pin should be set to 1, Boot1 Pin should be set to 0.
-This pattern will enable bootloader mode. (found in pg 75 of AN2606)
-  - Press the reset button on the STM32 board
-  - Send 0x7F on any one of the 3 USART pins to configure that USARTx Pins.
-  - In bootloader mode, the STM32 takes in various commands through the USARTx Pins, notably the Read Memory Command. (found in pg 15 of AN3155)
-  - Following the flowchart present on pg 16, a glitch should be sent after the byte-string is sent to STM to skip the Read Protection and cause it to dump specified blocks of memory.
 - As of now:
-   - Able to enter bootloader mode(?)
+   - Able to enter bootloader mode
-   - Looking into sending data through the USART to use the Bootloader Commands. uart.write(hex(127)) (0x7F) does not work as of now
+   - Looking into sending data through the USART to use the Bootloader Commands.
+- Do firmware analysis on the extracted firmware code